KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Implement SAML 2.0-Based Federation by using a **Microsoft Active Directory Federation Service (AD FS)**.
 Before you can use SAML 2.0-based federation, you must configure your organization's IdP and your AWS account to trust each other.
 The general process for configuring this trust is described in the following steps.
 Inside your organization, you must have an IdP that supports SAML 2.0, like Microsoft Active Directory Federation Service (AD FS, part of Windows Server), Shibboleth, or another compatible SAML 2.0 provider.

-- Setting up SAML 2.0-Based Federation by using a Web Identity Federation is primarily used to let users sign in via a well-known external identity provider (IdP), such as Login with Amazon, Facebook, Google.
+- Setting up SAML 2.0-Based Federation by using a **Web Identity Federation** is primarily used to let users sign in via a well-known external identity provider (IdP), such as Login with Amazon, Facebook, Google.
 It does not utilize Active Directory.

+### Questions

+- What is Microsoft Active Directory, what language is it implemented in?
+- What does SAML stand for?
+- What identity federation does AWS support that many idPs use?
+- What do you need to implement SAML 2.0-Based Federation in AWS?
+- What does SAML 2.0-Based Federation by using Web Identity Federation use as federated services?

 ---